ovesennet/tiki-tetris/README.md

 - **Real 400K floppy:** Boot the TIKI-100 from the Gotek, then use the built-in **RÅKOPI** program to copy the disk image to a physical 5.25" floppy disk
+- You can also use a serial connection to the TIKI and use a transfer program (Kermit) on the TIKI, but this I have not tested
 ---

 ## The TIKI-100